jhandke/pinger-influx/README.md

 # Pinger
-Ping Tool to check host availability.
+Ping Tool to check the availability of a specific host.

-Ping a host regularly and report results from `ping` command to InfluxDB.
+This program pings a host regularly and reports the results to InfluxDB.

 ## Setup
 Build the Docker image and deploy it with the following docker-compose.yaml: